 Roles included utility transport, anti-submarine warfare, search and rescue, and VIP transport.
 It could carry 12–16 troops, or eight stretcher cases and two medical personnel in the Medevac role.

 The U.S. Army did not fly the Choctaw in Vietnam, but the Marines depended on the CH-34D “Dogs” for combat assault in Vietnam from1962–69.

 Originally purchased by the Navy as an anti-submarine warfare (ASW) helicopter.
-Retired and sent to the boneyard at Davis-Monthan.
-However, some Air Force Reserve units needed search and rescue helicopters in 1972, so the Air Force refurbished them, removing ASW equipment, but they still had auto-hover capability, making them ideal for rescue work.
+It was retired and sent to the boneyard at Davis-Monthan.
+However, some Air Force Reserve units needed search and rescue helicopters in 1972, so the Air Force refurbished them.
+They removed ASW equipment, but they still had auto-hover capability, making them ideal for rescue work.
 The Air Force designated them HH-34Js.
-Although they served well, it was only three years.
+Although they served well, they only served for three years.
 In 1974, the Air Force retired them again and sent them back to the boneyard or gave them to museums.
 They were the last H-34s to fly.
 Ours was displayed at the Museum of Aviation at Robins AFB before coming to Pearl Harbor Aviation Museum in 2013.